christinerose/gibbr.org/blog/hillingar/index.md

 ![ ^[Generated with [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) and [GIMP](https://www.gimp.org/)] ](./hillingar2-caml.png){width=70% min-width=5cm}

 As part of my master's thesis, I've been hosting an authoritative DNS server at `ns1.gibbr.org`.
-More can be read in the dissertation^[['Spatial Name System'section 2.2 Internet Architecture](../../resources/mphil-diss.pdf#sec-internet-arch)], but DNS is one of the fundamental building blocks of the modern Internet.
+More can be read in the dissertation^[['Spatial Name System' section 2.2 Internet Architecture](../../resources/mphil-diss.pdf#sec-internet-arch)], but DNS is one of the fundamental building blocks of the modern Internet.
 And as part of my master's thesis procrastination, I've been running it on a NixOS machine.
 Using NixOS, deploying a DNS server is as simple as:
 ```nix